Causal Mediation in Natural Experiments: Solving Identification via the Mediator MTE

-where $\lambda_0, \lambda_1$ are the Control Functions (CFs), $\rho_0, \rho_1$ are linear parameters, and mediator propensity score $\pi(z';\vec X_i)$ is separately identified in the first-stage \eqref{eqn:parametric-firststage}.
-Proof: see \aref{appendix:cf-secondstage}. \end{proposition} Again, this set-up required no linearity assumptions, and treatment effects vary, because $Z_i, D_i$ are categorical and $\beta, \gamma, \delta , \varphi(\vec X_i)$ vary with $\vec X_i$.
+where $\lambda_0, \lambda_1$ are the corresponding CFs, $\rho_0, \rho_1$ are linear parameters, and mediator propensity score $\pi(z;\vec X_i)$ is separately identified in the first-stage \eqref{eqn:parametric-firststage}.
+Proof: see \appendixref{appendix:mte-secondstage}. \end{proposition} Again, this set-up required no linearity assumptions, and treatment effects vary, because $Z_i, D_i$ are categorical and $\beta, \gamma, \delta , \varphi(\vec X_i)$ vary with $\vec X_i$.
 The CFs are functions which measure unobserved mediator gains, for those with unobserved mediator costs above or below a propensity score value.
 Following the IV notation of \cite{kline2019heckits}, put $\mu_V = \E{F_V^{-1}\left( U_i \mid \vec{X}_i \right)}$, to give the following representation for the CFs:

-All relevant parameters --- $\alpha, \beta, \gamma, \delta, \varphi(.)$ --- are identified once we control for selection bias through the CFs $\lambda_0, \lambda_1$, with $\pi(z';\vec X_i)$ identified separately in the first-stage thanks to the instrument(s) $\vec X_i^{\text{IV}}$.
+All relevant parameters --- $\alpha, \beta, \gamma, \delta, \varphi(.)$ --- are identified once we control for selection bias through the CFs $\lambda_0, \lambda_1$, with $\pi(z;\vec X_i)$ identified separately in the first-stage thanks to the instrument(s) $\vec X_i^{\text{IV}}$.
 In the case that the CFs have an assumed functional form, then identification is complete.
 For example, in the canonical Heckman selection model, the error terms follow a normal distribution, so that $\lambda_0, \lambda_1$ are the inverse Mills ratio.
-If we do not know want to assume a specific distribution, then $\lambda_0, \lambda_1$ can be estimated separately with semi-parametric methods to avoid relying on parametric assumptions.\footnote{ This comes at the cost of $\alpha$ and $\rho_0, \rho_1$ no longer being separately identified from $\lambda_0, \lambda_1$ --- ultimately, however, this does not jeopardise identification and estimation of the ADE and AIE (see \autoref{sec:semiparametric-cf}). }
+If we do not know the distribution of $\big(U_{0,i}, U_{1,i}\big)$, then $\lambda_0, \lambda_1$ can be estimated separately with semi-parametric methods to avoid relying on parametric assumptions.\footnote{ This comes at the cost of $\alpha$ and $\rho_0, \rho_1$ no longer being separately identified from $\lambda_0, \lambda_1$.
+However, this does not jeopardise identification and estimation of the ADE and AIE --- see \autoref{sec:semiparametric-mte}. }

-This identification strategy is a Marginal Treatment Effect approach (MTE, \citealt{bjorklund1987estimation,heckman2005structural}) applied to a CM setting.
+This identification strategy is an MTE approach \citep{bjorklund1987estimation,heckman2005structural} applied to a CM setting.
 One can see this by noting the connection to the marginal effect of the mediator,